uataq/X-STILT/README.md

                     oco2.foot = footprint, oco2.xco2 = XCO2,
                     oco2.xco2.uncert = xco2.uncert)
    ```
    We are also working towards a more flexible version of X-STILT that could potentially work with other sensors.
+Stay tuned. ;)

 Example figures of column footprints and XCO<sub>2.ff</sub>